BumpConductor/BumpScoutPoc/README.md

 npm start
 ```

+## Contributing

+See the [development documentation](docs/DEVELOPMENT.md) for a guide to the project structure.

+Run tests, etc before pushing and opening a pull request.

+Note that the `master` branch is protected so cannot be pushed to directly.

 ## Travis-CI

 To use the travis config you will need to remove the current encrypted environment variables (if present) and add your own encrypted authentication information for Firebase and SauceLabs